SUBART'S ARTISTS

 Sarah BURBRIDGE

-Founder, contributor and administrator of this SubArt.net website.
+Founder and contributor of this SubArt.net website.

 It may seem an unusual topic for a female artist but Sarah, born in York, England in 1965, loves painting submarines.
 It all began when she was researching and diving upon the remains of WW2 Kriegsmarine wrecks in Brittany, France, during 1998.
 Fascinating though that was, the huge U-boat bunkers that still today dominate the coastline in Brest and Lorient proved even more intriguing.
 These concrete monstrosities, together with the underwater wartime casualties, initiated her curiosity in German U-boats.
 Before long that interest stretched to submarines of all eras and all nations.
 An interest that today Sarah expresses through her paintbrush.